Risk Management for Recreation Professionals

 Fee: $495 USD

-Who is Course aimed at?
+Who is this Course for?

 Course Goal

-The primary goal of this online course is to increase staff awareness in the area of Negligence, Legal Liability, and Risk Management, and provide participants with the knowledge and skills needed to reduce the risk of participant injury – and the potential of negligence litigation.
+The primary goal of this online course is to increase staff awareness in the area of Negligence, Legal Liability, and Risk Management, and to provide participants with the knowledge and skills needed to reduce the risk of participant injury – and the potential of negligence litigation.

 Course Description

 This course explores Negligence Liability and the Risk Management planning process.
-Students will learn the critical concept of Reasonable Standard of Care and how this impacts and guides all risk management planning efforts.
+Participants will learn the critical concept of Reasonable Standard of Care and how this impacts and guides all risk management planning efforts.
 By the end of the course, students will have a clear understanding of the concept of negligence as it applies to the area of sport and recreation, and will acquire valuable risk management planning tools and the skills necessary to develop and implement a simple risk management plan for their work situation.

 Learning Outcomes